HarperDB/documentation/docs/developers/components/reference.md

 Emitted when the Scope is ready to be used after loading the associated config file.
 It is awaited by the component loader, so it is not necessary to await it within the `handleComponent()` method.

-#### `scope.ready()`

-Returns: `Promise<void>`

-A utility method that returns a Promise that resolves when the scope is ready.
-This is useful for ensuring that the scope is ready before performing any operations that depend on it.

-This is awaited by the component loader, and is not necessary to await within the `handleComponent()` method.

 #### `scope.close()`

 Returns: `this` - The current `Scope` instance.